 Equips congregation on how to share Christ in their daily lives

 Oversees the implementation of outreach projects (e.g., Easter Outreach)

-Assimilation and Groups Coordinator: Lead: Will Hall, Cas & Rena Stach Elder: Everett Reiss
+Assimilation and Groups Coordinating Team: Lead: Rena Stach, Elder: Everett Reiss

 Tasked with connecting people

-Helps people connect to the weekend service, membership class, participate with one of the coordinating teams, and eventually to connect to on of our home meetings and the men and women’s groups
+Helps people connect to the weekend service, membership class, other ministries, and eventually to home meetings and the men and women’s groups

 Develops low pressure, easy access community events that help visitors and members alike to participate and engage

 Liberti Kids Coordining Team: Lead: Lois Woodside Elder: Scott Baber

 Thinks deeply and prayerfully about culturally appropriate ways to teach children the Bible